stassa/louise/README.md

    invention](#dynamic-learning-and-predicate-invention) for more information on predicate invention in Louise.

-5. Louise can unfold programs with invented predicates to eliminate their invented predicates.
+5. Louise can unfold programs to eliminate their invented predicates.
 This is a version of the `anbn` grammar in the previous example with invented predicates eliminated by unfolding:

    ```prolog
    ?- learn_dynamic('S'/2).